-Keen to crack career in Automotive?
+Keen to crack a career in Automotive?
 The only thing stopping you is YOU!

 That’s the word from Fairview Education automotive student and former Hillcrest High School student Sarah Paki, Ngāpuhi.